Oxer11/MIPS-Microprocessors/README.md

 ...
 ```

-To use the aseembler, the following steps should be executed sequentially:
+To use the assembler, the following steps should be executed sequentially:
 1. Clone this repository.
 2. Put your test case in the directory Assembler/example and name it with file extensions '.in'.
 3. Go into the directory Assembler and run the python program.